CompIsle/Unit-16-A2/doc/Problem 1 Doc.md

 "Delete" and "Edit" buttons: Allows users to delete or edit selected tasks.

+### Code Design
+MainWindow.xaml.cs: This file contains the code-behind logic for the main window and handles the UI interactions.
+   - It initializes the task list as an `ObservableCollection<Task>` to store the tasks.
+   - The "Add Task" button click event handler retrieves the task details from the input fields, creates a new `Task` object, and adds it to the `taskList` collection.
+   - The "Delete Task" button click event handler removes the selected task from the `taskList` collection.
+   - The "Edit Task" button click event handler opens a dialog window (`EditTaskDialog`) to edit the selected task.

+Task.cs: This class represents a single task.
+   - It implements the `INotifyPropertyChanged` interface to notify changes to UI elements.
+   - The `Task` class has properties such as `Title`, `Description`, `DueDate`, and `Completed`, which can be accessed and modified.
+   - Each property includes the `OnPropertyChanged` method, which raises the `PropertyChanged` event to notify the UI of property changes.

+This design separates the initialization of the task list, provides clearer property change handling, and keeps the event handling code in the code-behind file.
+It aims to improve code organization, readability, and maintainability.

 ### Flowchart:
 Below is a flowchart illustrating the flow of the application: